KubeRocketCI/docs/versioned_docs/version-3.13/operator-guide/advanced-installation/custom-certificates.md

     Before using the `copy_certs.sh` script, keep in mind the following:

-    * assign actual values to the variables `ns` and `ca_file`;
+    - assign actual values to the variables `ns` and `ca_file`
-    * the script collects all the images from the `jenkins-slaves` ConfigMap and uses the image of the `maven-java8` agent as the base image of the temporary pod to get the keystore files;
+    - the script collects all the images from the `jenkins-slaves` ConfigMap and uses the image of the `maven-java8` agent as the base image of the temporary pod to get the keystore files;
-    * custom certificate is imported using the `keytool` application;
+    - custom certificate is imported using the `keytool` application
-    * the `jenkins-agent-opt-java-openjdk-lib-security-cacerts` and `jenkins-agent-etc-ssl-certs-java-cacerts` secrets will be created in the `krci` namespace.
+    - the `jenkins-agent-opt-java-openjdk-lib-security-cacerts` and `jenkins-agent-etc-ssl-certs-java-cacerts` secrets will be created in the `krci` namespace.

 2. Run the `copy_certs.sh` script from the previous point after the requirements are met.